How much does a funeral cost in Australia? (2026 guide)

 State-by-state pricing

-Funeral costs vary significantly between states.
+Funeral costs vary between states.
 Four factors drive the differences: cemetery fee structures, concentration of corporate providers, population density, and regulation.

 2025 eziFunerals Funeral Index (advertised base prices):